Last updated: 04 December 2023

-Your chatbot platform comes with a range of default conversations.
-These conversations handle some of the basic elements of your chatbot, such as taking contact details for a human agent to get back in touch with the user.
+Your platform comes with a range of default workflows.
+These workflows handle some of the basic elements of your automation, such as taking contact details for a human agent to get back in touch with the user.

-You can delete or edit these conversations as you see fit.
+You can delete or edit these workflows as you see fit.

-Your default conversations are marked with pre-built tags.
-They all have the Default tag, to indicate they are default, pre-built conversations.
+Your default workflows are marked with pre-built tags.
+They all have the Default tag, to indicate they are default, pre-built workflows.

-Some also have a second or even a third tag, such as FAQ or Small talk, to indicate further information about the conversation.
+Some also have a second or even a third tag, such as FAQ or Small talk, to indicate further information about the workflows.

 This is how the chatbot welcomes a user the first time they talk to the chatbot.